-CPQ market demand is strong, especially among businesses that sell complex products and services.
-Here are 5 reasons configure-price-quote software helps businesses become more efficient and productive.
+CPQ market demand is strong and growing, especially among businesses that sell complex products and services.
+Here are 3 reasons configure-price-quote software helps businesses become more efficient and productive.

 Companies are changing the way they buy.
 B2B sales and marketing efforts look more like B2C.

 CPQ software sits in the middle of this strategic realignment.
-Companies that sell B2B are, right or wrong, benchmarking themselves against B2C counterparts.
+Companies that sell B2B are increasingly benchmarking themselves against B2C counterparts.

 According to Forrester: “This means they need solutions with a best-in-class foundation of B2C features such as robust marketing, merchandising and experience management tools upon which unique B2B capabilities such as contract pricing, quotes pricing lists, eProcurement, product configuration and customisation, guided selling, bulk order entry, dealer management and account, contract and budget management are then layered on top.”

 Combine that with the other necessary functionality to keep up with this evolutionary shift in B2B sales and marketing, and it’s easy to see how the marriage between CPQ and CRM will grow even tighter (and become more critical).

 1. CPQ Helps Businesses Implement a Self-Service Buying Culture